 Additionally, he created a public Dropbox folder containing the content which he sent to her friends, family, and colleagues.
 Jackson identified the woman by providing her name, address, and images of her face.

-It is also alleged that Jackson had unauthorized access to the woman’s phone, email, social media accounts, and security cameras around her mother’s house, allowing him to stalk her.
+Jackson also allegedly stalked the woman by gaining access to her phone and security cameras around her mother’s house.
 He threatened her with the nude images, detailing the potential damage from them becoming public.

-The woman’s legal council had initially asked for $100 million in damages.
-However, the court far surpassed that total, which her lawyers hope will deter others from becoming future perpetrators(10).
+The woman’s legal counsel had initially asked for $100 million in damages.
+However, the court far surpassed that total, which her lawyers hope will deter others from becoming future perpetrators.

 If you are in a region where NCII abuse is a civil or criminal offense, you should take legal action.
 With any cybercrime, you should begin by filing a report with local police.
 Even if the crime is outside of their jurisdiction, this will be an important record for future legal proceedings.

 Depending on the laws in your area, you may be able to sue the perpetrator for damages or pursue criminal charges against them.
-DMCA takedown notices can also be filed to encourage the removal of your leaked nudes.
+You can file DMCA takedown notices to encourage the removal of your leaked nudes.

 You should consult an attorney before choosing which course of action to take.
 Their legal expertise can help you decide which path is optimal for your circumstance.
-They can also communicate on your behalf and connect you with emotional support to help alleviate some of the stress of the situation.
+They can also communicate on your behalf and connect you with emotional support.

-The best defense against non-consensual intimate image abuse is being proactive in your online operations.
-Employing the following preventative protections and sound decision making can enable you to avoid these scenarios.
+Learning what is NCII abuse is the first step to reduce your risk of becoming a victim.
+Next, the best defense against non-consensual intimate image abuse is being proactive in your online operations.
+Employing the following preventative protections and sound decision making can enable you to avoid dangerous situations.

 Strengthen Your Online Security

 Increasing the privacy settings of your online accounts can prevent cybercriminals from reaching you.
-You should also consider the information that can be gathered through your social media posts.
+You should also consider the information that is available to be gathered through your social media posts.
 The following articles can help you secure your online presence.

 - Securing Your Snapchat Account